How We Actually Use AI on Real Customer Work

 - Forensic data reconciliation on legacy systems.

-- Migrations out of platforms where the source data has drifted from the source of truth.
+- Migrations off platforms where the data has drifted from the underlying truth.

 - Performance investigations on pipelines that have “always been slow.”

-- Compliance audits against transactional systems where the documentation is out of date.
+- Compliance reviews against transactional systems where the documentation is out of date.

 Not because AI makes us magical.
-Because the expensive part of these projects (the investigative phase) is now smaller than the implementation phase, rather than the other way around.
+Because the expensive part of these projects (the investigative phase) is now smaller than the implementation phase, instead of the other way around.

 What We Tell Clients